hatsss/server-crasher/README.md

 # server-crasher
-instant server crasher with layered clothing
+instant server crasher universal (may need to wait 25 seconds until unfreeze or 1 min depends on pc lol)